Kiaramarnitt/holy/doc/ORSD/Use_Case_Specification.md

 # Use Case Specification of the Hydrogen Ontology

-The following document introduces five exemplary use cases for the Hydrogen Ontology (HOLY).
+The following document introduces eight example use cases for the Hydrogen Ontology (HOLY).
 The use case specification is aligned with the standards of the Linked Open Terms Methodology.

 ## Name: Use Case 1 – Industry Players: Decision-Making